S. Korea Launches First Spy Satellite With SpaceX - UrduPoint

 Seoul's reconnaissance satellite, carried by one of Elon Musk's SpaceX Falcon 9 rockets, lifted off from the Vandenberg US Space Force Base in California at 10:19 am local time (GMT 1819 GMT).

-The Yohnap news agency reported that the satellite successfully reached orbit soon after.
+The Yohnap news agency reported that the satellite reached orbit soon after and that communication was successfully established with ground control.

-"The Falcon 9 lifted off at 10:19 am and sent the reconnaissance satellite into orbit approximately four minutes after the launch," Yonhap said, citing South Korea's defense ministry.
+Citing South Korea's defense ministry, Yonhap reported that "the satellite was placed in orbit approximately four minutes after launch at 10:19 am, and succeeded in communicating with a ground station at 11:37 am, which means it is operating normally."

 Reaching orbit would mean that South Korea has acquired its first domestically built spy satellite to monitor nuclear-armed North Korea.